As you can probably guess when you look at my 1:200 diecast collection, I love model aircraft.

 - front side: 3 x C stand, modeled after stands at Schiphol Amsterdam Airport

-- back side: 2 x D stand, diagonally placed in order to make them fit on 70 x 35 cm
+- back side: 2 x D/E stand, diagonally placed in order to make them fit on 70 x 35 cm

-D stands are for larger aircraft, with a wingspan of up to 52 meters.
+- D stands are for larger aircraft like the 757, 767, with a wingspan of up to 52 meters.

-In this case I cheated.
-I also included the A380, which is technically wrong because it’s an E classification aircraft, but in certain situations it could sort of fit.
+I cheated a bit, because I also included the 747-8 and A380, which is technically wrong because they are F classification aircraft, but in certain situations it could sort of fit.

 Otherwise only one stand would be possible per plate and that’s not something I’m planning on creating at the moment.
 Because of lack of room, most collectors have models too close to each other anyway. 😉

-I myself use the plates side by side, but both designs can connect to each other in several different ways, as shown in the image above, that shows 4 plates.
+I myself use the plates side by side, but both designs can connect to each other in several different ways, as shown in the image above, showing 4 plates.

 The designs contain stands with aircraft type and other markings, roads, designated areas for jetways and other ground service equipment and more.